CODAIT/stocator/README.md

 * Change directory to `stocator`
 * Execute `mvn install`
-* If you want to build a jar with all the dependecies, please execute
+* If you want to build a jar with all the dependencies, please execute

 		mvn clean package -Pall-in-one